 The price of the test varies depending on the format and your location from $160 to $300.

 You get your results approximately 10 days after your test.
 The internet-based test results should be available just 6 days after taking the exam.
 TOEFL scores show five proficiency levels: high, intermediate good, fair, limited, and low.

 What to Remember When Preparing for TOEFL?

-- The main thing you need to be prepared for during the test is taking notes.
+- The main thing you need to be prepared for this English proficiency test is taking notes.
 You will listen to various audio clips during TOEFL and then will have to speak, write, or answer questions based on them.

 These clips will be played just once, which is why you need to take notes in real time and mark down all the important information so that you can use it later.
 The better your notes are, the better your answers will be.

 - For students taking a TOEFL exam for the first time, it may be challenging to read long paragraphs quickly or understand the meaning of some new words based on the context.
 Because of that, it is extremely important to practice reading and taking in large amounts of information quickly before attempting TOEFL.

 - It’s important to remember that TOEFL tests not only your knowledge of grammar and vocabulary, but also your listening comprehension skills.
 One of the best things you can do to make sure you pass the listening part of the exam is to regularly listen to English podcasts, news, and radio.

 This is especially helpful since you practice understanding English speakers via audio recording without any visual cues, just as it will look like during the test.
 Moreover, mimicking the speaker and repeating what was said can help you boost your speaking skills and improve your English pronunciation.

 What is IELTS?